46cl/wp-boilerplate/README.md

 To watch for your assets modifications, use `npm run watch`.

+## Theme configuration

+In the configuration file of the theme (`config/theme.php`), you can define versions for your assets.
+Those will be used by the `asset` Twig filter, see the `views/layout.twig` file for an usage example of this filter.

 ## Contribute

 Clone the repository and add this line to your `~/.profile`: